 Is the Havanese Yappy?

-The Havanese is not known for being a yappy dog, but due to its small stature, the Havanese bark does have a “yappy” quality.
+The Havanese is not known for being a yappy dog, but due to its tiny stature, the Havanese bark does have a “yappy” quality.

 Causes of Yappy Behavior in Havanese